NormalVR/Normcore-Documentation/src/realtime/xr/avatars.md

 The RealtimeAvatar component is responsible for synchronizing the head + hands positions and active states.

-When it's first instantiated, RealtimeAvatar is given a set of transforms to track for the root of the prefab, the head, and the hands from RealtimeAvatarManager's `localPlayer` field which is set in the editor inspector.
+When it's first instantiated, RealtimeAvatar is given a set of transforms to track for the root of the prefab, the head, and the hands from RealtimeAvatarManager's `localPlayer` field, which is set in the editor inspector.

 ## Modifying RealtimeAvatar scripts
 The source code to RealtimeAvatarManager and RealtimeAvatar are included with Normcore and serve as examples of how to implement an avatar management system in Normcore.
 While they cover the common case, larger XR apps may want to introduce extra functionality.